 - Managing Autosave.

-ArchiCAD can use as many cores as you have, but do not expect double speed with twice as much cores.
+ARCHICAD can use as many cores as you have, but do not expect double speed with twice as much cores.
 Since breaking down tasks to threads and keeping threads in sync takes time, more cores do not always speed up processes.
 In general, the longer a process takes, the more multiprocessing helps.
-It is definitely worthwhile to have a dual-core machine, and if you are working on large projects, 4 cores are even better.
+It is definitely worthwhile to have a multi-core machine.
 In some cases 8 cores are faster than 4 cores, but you will not see a difference as big as going from two to four.

 Does the amount of memory (RAM) matter when using a multiprocessing computer?

 Yes.
 You will only realize the full benefit of the power of the two, four or more processors in your computer if you have sufficient memory from which they will run programs and access data.
 With insufficient memory, too much time will be wasted obtaining information from the much slower disk drives.
 For example, if you need 1 GB on a computer with a single processor… that same 1 GB would be quite insufficient on a four processor MacPro , as all four processors would be trying to fit their programs and data into that memory space, and would thus be using virtual memory (your hard disks) for the overflow, vastly slowing down all work.

 I have a quad-core computer, and when I am using ARCHICAD, the processors all reach 100% only at certain times.
 At other times, only one processor is at 100%, or all four may be at 25%.
 Why is that?